Southern early works

 Construction impacts are managed by the projects strict Environmental Performance Requirements (EPRs).
 EPRs are just one way we can manage these impacts, and through careful planning and consultation with the local community we can manage these impacts well.

 Download the factsheet PDF, 66.1 KB for more information about how our contractors manage construction impacts.

 This site compound supports the relocation of a section of the Yarra East Main Sewer (YEMS) under Bulleen Road.
 The site compound includes offices and amenities to prepare work crews for upcoming works in the area.

 Worker parking has been established within the site to keep construction vehicles off local roads.
-An offset car park for community use will also be built within the site.
+An offset car park for community use has been built within the site.

 Download the works notification to find out more about the Greenaway Street site compound.